PocketFuel/Smash-or-Trash/README.md

 CrayHans (HANS_SOL_OG on X), a Degenerate Trash Panda community member.

 ## How much does it cost?
 It costs 0.05 SOL or $5 to play.
 It’s free to spectate but you vote in SPL tokens.
-The top 3 competitors and the top 100 voters get paid out of the Tournament pot so theres a chance you win it back or break even if you participate in the entire tournament.
+The top 3 competitors and the top 100 voters get paid out of the Tournament pot so there's a chance you win it back or break even if you participate in the entire tournament.

 ## What tokens are supported?